-Paris has the Mona Lisa but the Louvre Museum is evacuated definitely too often.
-Miami is like sweet candy, but a coconut can fall on your head during an innocent walk.
-Where to simply enjoy your vacation?
+After years in Paris and Florida, I returned to Krakow for a while.
+My first thought was how calm it is.
+Paris has the Mona Lisa but the Louvre Museum is evacuated too often.
+Miami is like sweet candy, but coconut can fall on your head during an innocent walk.
+Where simply enjoy your vacation?

-As an experienced traveler delighted in all the wonders of Old Florida and with great respect to the Hunchback of Notre Dame Cathedral – I advise you to visit Krakow in Poland.
+As an experienced traveler delighted in the wonders of the Old Florida and with great respect to the Hunchback of Notre Dame Cathedral I advise you to visit Krakow in Poland.

 This city has an atmosphere that you will not find anywhere else in the world.
 Have you heard of a town with a dragon, a spectacular castle, historic churches on every street corner, where you can get royal treatment in a taxi cab?
 This is Krakow.